Carrick-on-Shannon: Churches

 St. George's Church, St. Mary's Close, is the Church of Ireland parish Church.
 Prior to 1698, the parish church was situated at Kiltoghert.
 In that year it was transferred to its present site in Carrick.
 It was re-built in 1829 and the interior reconstructed in the years 1910–1914.
 Rev. W.A.
 Percy who was Rector from 1869 to 1886 was the grandfather of the famous songwriter Percy French.

 The Priest's Lane is a long-standing name for the road leading from Main Street to St. Patrick's Park.
 This was where the Catholic clergy first lived after the relaxation of the Penal Laws.
-It is also reputed to have been the home of Turlough O'Carolan, the harpist and composer when he came to Carrick as a boy with his family from Nobber, Co.
-Meath in 1684.
+It is also reputed to have been the home of Turlough O'Carolan, the harpist and composer when he came to Carrick as a boy with his family from Nobber, County Meath in 1684.

 The Carrick Baptist Church was founded in September 2012.
 The church holds its services on Park Lane.

+The Costello Memorial Chapel, said to be the second smallest chapel in the world, has an area of 192 sqft.